Papua New Guinea Coffee comes from a Vibrant Island

-The first coffee planted on the island was actually Jamaica Blue Mountain coffee, which is usually known as some of the most expensive coffee in today’s market due to its extremely high quality and the small number of farms in Jamaica that can produce it.
+The first coffee planted on the island was actually Jamaica Blue Mountain coffee, which is usually known as some of the most expensive coffee in today’s market due to its extremely high quality and the small number of farms in Jamaica.

-Between the initial establishment of coffee producing sites to now, major infrastructure has been put in place to help ease the exportation of coffee, which employs more than 2.5 million people and is 1% of the world’s coffee production.
-Coffee production took off in the 70s, and became internationally noticed in the 80s when frost in many Brazilian farms allowed Papua New Guinea to take the limelight.
+Major infrastructure has been put in place to help ease the exportation of coffee, which employs more than 2.5 million people and is 1% of the world’s coffee production.
+Coffee production took off in the 1970s, and became internationally noticed in the 1980s when frost in many Brazilian farms allowed Papua New Guinea to take the limelight.

-However, the boom of coffee had major effects as quickly as it did success.
-When farmers began to get noticed, they took on debts from Western investors that they were not able to actually pay off.
+However, the boom of coffee had major effects.
+When farmers began to get noticed, they took on debts from Western investors that they were not able to pay off.
 Farms also quickly became decentralized, and many farmers became independent estates instead of being a part of one mega-farm.
-Coffee rust, a fungal disease that is present in soil and will kill the plant, also forced many of the farms to shut down during the 90s.
-In 1998, coffee accounted for 42% of PNG’s total agricultural exports compared to 2009 where it decreased to only 19% of the agricultural exports.
+Coffee rust, a fungal disease that is present in soil and will kill the plant, also forced many of the coffee farms to shut down during the 1990s.
+In 1998, coffee accounted for 42% of Papua New Guinea's total agricultural exports compared to 2009 where it was 19% of total agricultural exports.

 Frequent hijackings are also a major hurdle for Papua New Guinea.
-Some of the larger coffee producers report losing up to 50% of their produce due to theft each year.
-As a result, coffee production and coffee exports have been declining.
+Some of the larger coffee producers report losing up to fifty percent of their produce due to theft each year, and as a result, coffee production and coffee exports have been declining.

-However, current movements by the private and public sectors have helped moved Papua New Guinea towards greater sustainability, better soil quality, and improved education of coffee farmers.
-This has resulted in some notable coffees coming out of Papua New Guinea that are well worth seeking out (provided the thieving bandits don't beat you to it).
+However, current movements by the private and public sectors have helped moved Papua New Guinea toward greater sustainability, better soil quality, and improved education of coffee farmers.
+This has resulted in some notable coffees coming out of Papua New Guinea which are incredibly delicious when properly roasted.

 Our Papua New Guinea single origin coffee has subtle wine overtones and complex, date-like fruit flavors ending with a long, syrup finish.

 The next time you are enjoying a cup of coffee, try to image where it came from, the people who grow the coffee and the long road from their farm to your kitchen and ultimately you coffee cup.
 Our Master Coffee roaster has worked with his coffee brokers and specific farms for over 42 years, which allow us to create coffees that are not found on a grocery shelf.
 If you love Indonesian coffees, we invite you into our world and hope you will try our papua New Guinea coffees.